 Overall, go slow and start with a larger comb attachment.
 It’s easier to cut it a little more, but you won’t be able to reattach hair!

 Step 7.
 Clean up and bathe your dog

 Once you’ve got the cut you wanted, clean up the loose hair and lightly dust off your pup to get the cut hair out.
 Then, using lukewarm water you’ll moisten your dog’s coat thoroughly.
 Next, use dog shampoo to clean their paws, then the legs and finally their back.
 Finally, rinse them out with lukewarm water.
 Bathing should be a quick process to keep your dog from getting too cold.
 Make sure to keep water out of their face.

 Step 8.
 Dry them off

 Use a towel to towel them off.
 Unless it’s the middle of winter, avoid using a hairdryer since it can burn their delicate skin.
-In general, the best option is using a towel and letting them out to sunbathe or the top dog hair dryers!
+In general, the best option is using a towel, letting them out to sunbathe or the top dog hair dryers!